michelenatale/Integer-DataType/README.md

 - Converter to any integer and flow data type
 - Parser for strings to integer data type or binary, octal, decimal, hexadecimal
-- Bitwise (Not, AND, OR, XOR) operation
+- Bitwise (Not, AND, OR, XOR) operations
 - Basic operations Addition, Subtraction, Multiplication, Division
 - Modulo, Pow, Negate operations
 - Equal, Comparison etc